Pre and Post Cruise Tour Destinations

 Day 3 : Munnar

-After Breakfast check out form Hotel and proceed to Kumarakom and check in at your Water front resort.
-Kumarakom – An unbelievably beautiful paradise of mangrove forests, emerald green paddy fields and coconut groves interspersed with enchanting waterways and canals adorned with white lilies.
+After breakfast we will drive to Kumarakom, set in the backdrop of the Vembanad Lake, the greatest backwater in Kerala, and check-in to our waterfront hotel.
+Kumarakom is a beautiful paradise of mangrove forests, emerald green paddy fields and coconut groves interspersed with enchanting wanterways and canals adorned by white lilies.

 Day 7 : Kovalam

 After breakfast at the hotel, we drive to Trivandrum (Thiruvananthapuram), Kerala’s capital and largest city.
 Long before becoming the major IT hub of Asia, Trivandrum was a trading post for spices, sandalwood and ivory and is consistently ranked among the best cities to live in India.
 The International Film Festival of Kerala, which is held every year in December, is one of the most anticipated for movie buffs in India and is also Asia’s largest film festival in terms of viewer participation.